-It’s never too early to start planning your business goals for next quarter.
-Setting marketing benchmarks is the only way you’ll be able to achieve scalable growth throughout the next few months and beyond.
-To help you plan, we've outline the difference between marketing goals and a marketing strategy so you can improve yours and connect with higher-quality prospects.
+To help you plan, we've outlined the difference between marketing goals and a marketing strategy so you can improve yours and connect with higher-quality prospects.

 The Difference Between Marketing Goals And Marketing Strategy

 Increase revenue.
-Expand market share by 20%.
-Improve brand recognition by next year.
+Expand market share.
+Improve brand recognition.
 Boost website traffic.
-These are all examples of marketing goals — outcomes you would like to achieve moving forward.
+These are all examples of general business goals — outcomes you would like to achieve moving forward.